 Now, back to the point of this post and off my soap box for just a moment.

 Can you use essential oils in soy candles?

 You can…. but should you?
-There have been many, many candle makers that have tried using essential oils in their soy candles in place of fragrance oils that are specifically made for burning in candles.
+There have been many, many candle makers that have tried using essential oils in soy candles in place of fragrance oils that are specifically made for burning in candles.
 The one thing I hear in our Facebook group of nearly 8,000 members, is that essential oils just do not give off much scent and they are too expensive for the amount of oil you need to use for candle making.
 I have tried a few essential oils in my soy candles in the past and the only one that burned with an ok hot throw, was Lemongrass.
 Thankfully lemongrass essential oil is a lower cost oil, but it is still more expensive to use than a fragrance oil.

-The other problem with using essential oils in soy candles is that essential oils are volatile, meaning they vaporize very easily (which is great when diffusing).
+The other problem with using essential oils in candles is that essential oils are volatile, meaning they vaporize very easily (which is great when diffusing).
 However, this also means that they are not as stable as fragrance oils, and when burned in a candle, the essential oil loses it’s aromatherapy properties making it useless for that purpose.
 Some essential oils can even become toxic when burned, which, of course, defeats the purpose of why one would want to use essential oils in their candles in the first place.

 Where’s the Proof?